clickpulp/ags-modules/docs/roomindex.md

 * `Pulp_HintsHighlighter` - For finding interactive objects to highlight
 * Other modules that need to enumerate room objects

+## ⚠️ CRITICAL: Required Object Properties Setup

+**WARNING: You MUST define these properties in your AGS project BEFORE using this module, or your game will crash!**

+This module reads custom properties from your hotspots and objects to determine their behavior.
+Follow these steps:

+1. **In AGS Editor, go to the Properties section**
+2. **Add these custom properties for both Hotspots and Objects:**

+**Flag Properties:**

+* `Exit` (int) - Set to room number for exits, or any non-zero value to mark as an exit (adds `eEntityFlagExit`)
+* `IsDoor` (bool) - Mark hotspots/objects as doors (adds `eEntityFlagDoor`)
+* `IsSign` (bool) - Mark hotspots/objects as signs/readable items (adds `eEntityFlagSign`)

+**Important:** These properties must exist in your project even if you don't plan to use them immediately.
+The module will crash when it tries to read undefined properties.

+These properties are automatically detected and added to the object's flags when the room index is built.

 ## Key Features

 * **Unified object access**: Access hotspots, characters, and objects through a single index